Yell vs Yelp UK vs Bing Places: which UK directory matters most in 2026?

 For a typical UK SME, the right priority order is:

-3. Bing Places — quickest to set up, highest DR, broad distribution
+- Bing Places.
+Quickest to set up, highest DR, broad distribution.

-4. Yelp UK — if hospitality, beauty, or service business, or in a tourist-heavy UK city
+- Yelp UK.
+If you're hospitality, beauty, or service-based, or in a tourist-heavy UK city.

 For a hospitality business in a tourist-heavy UK city, swap #3 and #4: Yelp UK before Bing Places.